goharbor/harbor/tests/testcases/Group2-image-management/2-22-admin-search-projects.md

 6. Check in "Public Projects" to verify the projects with publicity on can be listed.

 # Expected Outcome:
-* As descirbed in step 4,6.
+* As described in step 4,6.

 # Possible Problems:
 None